css-raku/CSS-Grammar-raku/README.md

 both the grammar and generated Abstract Syntax Tree (AST).
 This leads to a large number of possible grammar combinations.

-If you wish to use these extensions, you'll need to construct a custom grammar and actions that include the particular CSS3 extension modules that you intend to support.
+If you wish to use a subset of the available extensions, you'll need to construct a custom grammar and actions that include just the particular CSS3 extension modules that you intend to support.

 E.g. to support the CSS3 Core grammar plus Paged Media and Fonts modules: